 Step 1: Assessment

-Now you have the vulnerabilities uncovered and ranked based on the level of exposure they bring to the assets they are affecting.
 With the information gathered in the first steps, it is time to start the process of remediating the vulnerabilities.
-There are more ways in which you can patch the vulnerabilities, based on the level of exposure:
+There are more ways in which you can patch vulnerabilities, based on the level of exposure:

-- Mid Exposure: for higher exposure levels, you can mitigate the vulnerability to stop the attacker from taking advantage of the exposure through security policies;
+Mid Exposure: you can mitigate the vulnerability to stop the attacker from taking advantage of the exposure through security policies;

-- High Exposure: for assets that have a high level of exposure, it is recommended to completely remediate the vulnerability through patches.
+High Exposure: it is recommended to remediate the vulnerability through patches.

 Step 4: Reassessment

-After dealing with the vulnerabilities and applying the right solution based on the level of threat they bring to the system, a reassessment is necessary.
-The reassessment process will give you insight into whether the actions you took to nullify the vulnerability have been efficient or not.
+After dealing with the vulnerabilities, a reassessment is necessary.
+This process will tell you whether the actions you took to nullify the vulnerability have been efficient or not.

 Heimdal® Patch & Asset Management